 Before long, we eloped to Gibraltar and in a disaster of a wedding (and a blue Gucci dress), I became his Yoko Ono!

 Since then, my life has gotten a lot less simple and a whole lot more complicated…

-And last autumn, I convinced Robert of my awesome idea to buy and restore a big old city centre apartment here in Aarhus, the happiest city in the world and the 2017 European Capital of Culture.
+And last autumn, Robert and I bought and began the restoration of a mansion block city centre apartment here in Aarhus, the happiest city in the world and the 2017 European Capital of Culture.
 A neglected rental for many years, lots of its original Victorian features were intact and long story short, we’ve unwittingly taken on the never-ending restoration project from hell.